ncdcommunity/Node-RED-Windows-Installer/NCD/README.txt

  Instructions:

- (1) Copy the NCD folder to your Desktop.
+ (1) Import and extract the NCD folder to your Desktop.

  (2) Run the "Installer.exe" file.
 To do this, right-click on